RAFO Thumrait

-RAFO Thumrait airbase (IATA: TTH, ICAO: OOTH) is a military airport located near Thumrait, a town in Dhofar Governorate, Oman.
-The Royal Air Force of Oman (RAFO) are the operators of RAFO Thumrait, and is home to two RAFO squadrons of F16s.
+RAFO Thumrait airbase (IATA: TTH, ICAO: OOTH) is a military airfield located near Thumrait, a town in Dhofar Governorate, Oman.
+The Royal Air Force of Oman (RAFO) are the operators of RAFO Thumrait, and is home to two RAFO squadrons of F-16s.
 The United States Air Force (USAF) is a current tenant, and the British Royal Air Force (RAF) and the Indian Air Force (IAF) also use RAFO Thumrait during regular cross-nation military exercises.

 Facilities

 RAFO Thumrait is at an elevation of 1570 ft above mean sea level and has one runway (17/35) with an asphalt surface measuring 4000 × 45 m.

 History

 Originally an oil depot, RAFO Thumrait was established to project air power in that region of Oman.
 The first Omani air unit based at Thumrait, equipped with ex-RAF Hawker Hunter FGA.9 aircraft, was tasked with ground attack and intercept missions.
 Twelve new SEPECAT Jaguar fighter-bombers were added to the base's complement to improve attack capabilities in 1977.